Vote now for your Fighter of the Year 2020 - Who follows Manny Pacquiao?

 Vote now!

-Manny Pacquiao took the trophy in 2019 and received the trophy late due to the pandemic.
+Manny Pacquiao took the trophy in 2019 and received the prize late due to the pandemic.

+The Filipino Senator won for his two victories in 2019.
+Firstly, he beat Adrien Broner and then Keith Thurman over the summer.

+Pacquiao is expected to be back in the ring by April 2021 and is planning a big return.

 Follow WBN on TWITTER.
 TIKTOK.
 FACEBOOK.
 INSTAGRAM.
 Subscribe to YOUTUBE.